robertorcosta/azure-docs.pt-br/articles/cost-management-billing/understand/review-enterprise-agreement-bill.md

 ## <a name="reports"></a>Relatórios

-Os administradores corporativos podem exibir um resumo dos dados de uso, do compromisso monetário consumido e das cobranças associadas ao uso adicional no Azure Enterprise Portal.
+Os administradores corporativos podem exibir um resumo dos dados de uso, do pagamento antecipado do Azure consumido e das cobranças associadas ao uso adicional no Azure Enterprise Portal.
 As cobranças são apresentadas no nível do resumo em todas as contas e assinaturas.

 ### <a name="azure-enterprise-reports"></a>Relatórios do Azure Enterprise